 Thousands crowded Bern's Bundesplatz, or Federal Square, in front of Swiss parliament, for rallies and speeches that expressed a common, deep-seated frustration and anger over the glacial pace of change.
 Swiss female lawmakers and some of the mostly female police force who were on hand also wore purple.
 Women spoke of the injustice of getting paid far less than men for doing the same jobs, and of a traditional male culture in which sexism, harassment and discrimination are still fairly commonplace.

 Organizers and demonstrators noted that Switzerland is among the richest and most competitive economies in the world but lacks true gender parity in part owing to the prevalence of Swiss households still organized around traditional gender roles.
-Women on average earn 18 percent less than men in all of Switzerland, according to the Swiss Federal Statistical Office, and almost 20 percent less in just the private sector.
+Women on average earn 18% less than men in all of Switzerland, according to the Swiss Federal Statistical Office, and almost 20% less in just the private sector.

 "I think the biggest reason is the equal pay," said Anita Krattinger, a middle school teacher and translator in Bern, about why so many women turned out for the day-long demonstrations.